josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🌸_Containment_Studies/🌱_Foundations_Of_Containment/🌱_what_is_containment.md

-# 🌱 What Is Containment
+# 🌱 What Is Containment?
 **First created:** 2026-05-27 | **Last updated:** 2026-05-28
 *Foundational definition node for containment as a systemic response to instability, overflow, uncertainty, and perceived threat.*